Scientific Forecaster Discussion

 National Weather Service New York New York

-late in the weekend into early next week.
+week.
+High pressure builds back in for the weekend into early next

 Near term /until 6 PM this evening/...

 forecast continues to be on track.
 Sunny outside of a few thin